Pr05p3ro/torminify/README.md

-Module for Tornado Web Framework, allowing to automate minification of css and js files, implement easely asynchronous loading of scripts and additional stylesheets, and cache compiled tornado templates in memory.
+Module for Tornado Web Framework, designed to automate minification of css and js files, implement easily asynchronous loading of scripts and additional stylesheets, and cache compiled tornado templates in memory.
 With torminify you can achieve the maximum possible speed of page loading:

 [Demo](http://torminify.fornity.com/)